roberto-cuellar/roberto-cuellar/README.md

 ### Hi there 👋, I'm, ¡Roberto Cuellar 🤓!
 ---
- 🔭 I’m currently working in HBT.
+ 🔭 I’m currently working in Imagine Apps.

- 🌱 I’m in constant learning: Angular, React, TypeScript, Node, mongoDB, QA Automation with Selenium+ WebDriver in Python and others...
+ 🌱 I’m in constant learning: Angular, TypeScript, Node, mongoDB, Automation with Selenium with Python and others...

 ## How to reach me:
   > EMAIL: **lozano.roberto.2018@gmail.com** <br>